DeepLearnPhysics/spine_workshop_2024/README.md

-# SPINE Reconstruction Workshop
+# SPINE Workshop 2024

-This repository is for a workshop organized for the SBN and 2x2 ML reconstruction group to train new comers to learn about SPINE, i.e. our machine-learning-based data reconstruction chain.
+This repository contains all necessary resources to participate in the 2024 SPINE workshop organized for the SBN and 2x2 ML reconstruction groups.
+This workshop aims to train new comers to use SPINE, our machine-learning-based particle imaging detector reconstruction chain.
 You can find the workshop agenda [here](https://indico.slac.stanford.edu/event/8926/).

 ## Software environment